-As you age or care for an older loved one, you may find that it’s harder to stay healthy.
-What might have once seemed like a given may now require more effort to maintain.
+As you age or if you’re caring for an older loved one, you may find that staying healthy is getting harder.
+Good health might once have seemed like a given, but now it may require more effort to maintain.

-But just because you’re getting older, doesn’t mean that you can’t still focus on your health and make small changes that can help you feel your best.
+But getting older doesn’t mean that you can’t focus on your health and make small changes that can help you feel your best.

 Resources for Staying Healthy

 Living a healthy life can seem like a big task, but taking small steps every day makes it easier.
 By working healthy habits into your daily routine, you can protect your health for years to come.
 Here are some ways to focus on your health every day.

 Get enough to eat and drink.